Kel-Tec RFB Update 2

 Frequently Asked Questions

-The speaker suggests that the Kel-Tec RFB likely requires a 500-round break-in period to reach its optimal reliability.
-This is a common practice for new firearms to ensure smooth operation.
+The speaker suggests that the Kel-Tec RFB likely requires a break-in period of approximately 500 rounds to reach optimal reliability and consistent cycling performance.

 Related News